wilhelmm01/readme-generator/README.md

   * [Questions](#questions)

   ## Installation
-  d
+  npm i

   ## Usage
-  d
+  auto generate readme

   ## License
   This project is license under OSU

   ## Contributing
-  d
+  post in github

   ## Tests Instructions
-  d
+  node index

   ## Questions
-  If you have any questions about this projects, please contact me directly at d.
-You can view more of my projects at https://github.com/d.
+  If you have any questions about this projects, please contact me directly at matt14w@gmail.com.
+You can view more of my projects at https://github.com/wilhelmm01.